 J. Edward Hamilton

 J. Edward Hamilton founded the original Hamilton factory, called J.E.
 Hamilton Holly Wood Type Company, in 1880, and within 20 years became the largest manufacturer of wood type in the United States.
+Hamilton's rapid growth is reflected in the ledgers and journals in the museum's collection dating back to 1880.
+Through a partnership with the University of Wisconsin-Madison Libraries you can explore early company records here.

 Edward Hamilton was born in Two Rivers and lived there until he was in his teens.
 When his father died fighting in the Civil War, his mother took her family to Lockport, NY, to be closer to her brothers-in-law, and for two years Hamilton attended Lockport High School.
 In 1868, the family moved back to Two Rivers, and at the age of 16, Edward went to work as a tender of a clothespin lathe in a chair and pail factory.
 Tending a clothespin lathe was not enough to satisfy Hamilton - in addition to figuring out ways to improve his production and the quality of his work, he volunteered in the engine room to learn about steam power and the mechanics of the equipment; next he managed a brick factory for his uncle until the business folded; and then he sought his fortune in the 1876 gold rush in South Dakota.